apache/apisix-website/website/blog/2022/06/14/automated-operation-base-apache-apisix.md

 - API management tool YAPI: it is responsible for the specification definition of the interface, the preparation of test cases, and the data source of ACL;

-- Access control component Casbin: a lightweight, multi-mode, and strong paradigm cross-language open-source access control framework.
-We use PyCasbin based on RESTful;
+- Access control component [Casbin](https://github.com/casbin/casbin): a lightweight, multi-mode, and strong paradigm cross-language open-source access control framework.
+We use [PyCasbin](https://github.com/casbin/pycasbin) based on RESTful;

 - Data storage: MySQL 5.7;

-- Mug skeleton: the self-developed web framework is mainly used for deeper technical control.
+- [mug-skeleton](https://github.com/chenqing24/mug-skeleton): the self-developed web framework is mainly used for deeper technical control.

 - Connected third-party platform-related components